tullingedk/booking/backend/README.md

 * `SWISH_NAME` - Name of person to Swish to.
 * `EVENT_DATE` - Date of event.
 * `SECRET_KEY` - Used by Flask for sessions.
 Can be regenerated without dataloss.
 Does not have to be defined in development.
+* `DISABLED` - By defining a message here, the API will disable itself and return `503` with message provided in this environment variable.

 * `OAUTHLIB_INSECURE_TRANSPORT` - Set this to `1` if you are running the application behind some proxy such as Nginx (OAuthlib will only see connections as HTTP even though they may be HTTPs between client and server).